It's the organisation!

 People

-Organisations need sufficient capacity to match ambition.
+Organisations need sufficient capacity to match their ambition.
 Recruitment can address this, but often creates its own complications: onboarding delays, increased management overhead and process strain.
 Many organisations also face budget constraints that make significant headcount expansion unrealistic.

 • Why they exist (purpose)